jlevangi/pico-ducky/.github/README.md

 ## How to Use

 ### Creating a Release
+**Important**: Releases can be created from any branch by tagging a commit.

 1. Tag your commit with a version number:
    ```bash
    git tag v1.0.0